The Myths About Monsoon in Cambodia

 There’s no need to book tours from home before you travel during wet season.
 Book when you arrive and use local tour companies so you can be sure the money is staying in the community.
 Visit the travel company’s office so you can discuss options and whether it’s going to be possible to change a tour date at the last minute if it rains.

-Have you been in Cambodia or other parts of South East Asia during monsoon?
+Have you been to Cambodia or other parts of South East Asia during monsoon?
 Would you return during the wet season?
-We’d love to hear about your experiences and any tips you have.
+We’d love to hear about your experiences and your thoughts on our myths about monsoon in Cambodia.